MicrosoftDocs/well-architected/well-architected/cost-optimization/tradeoffs.md

 - Removing components that support resiliency design patterns, like a message bus, and creating a direct dependency reduces self-preservation capabilities.

-- Saving money by reducing redundancy can reduce a workload's ability to handle concurrent malfunctions.
+- Saving money by reducing redundancy can limit a workload's ability to handle concurrent malfunctions.

 - Using budget SKUs might limit the maximum service-level objective (SLO) that the workload can reach.